SooStrator1136/Paragon/README.md

 `gradlew build`

-Linux/Mac (or any other based UNIX/UNIX-LIKE OS:
+Linux/Mac (or any other based UNIX/UNIX-LIKE OS):

 `chmod +x gradlew`